Secure signature creation device: Central authentication service

 When a secure signature creation device is used as part of a central authentication service (CAS), it may act as a CAS server in multi-tier authentication scenarios.
 The CAS software protocol allows users to be authenticated when signing into a web application.

 The common scheme for a CAS protocol includes the client’s web browser, an application requesting authentication and the CAS server.
 When authentication is needed, the application will send a request to the CAS server.
 The server will then compare the user’s credentials against its database.
 If the information matches, the CAS will respond that the user has been authenticated.

 Legal implications regarding secure signature creation devices

 eIDAS has provided a tiered approach to determining the legal implications of electronic signatures.
 A signature that has been created with a secure signature creation device is considered to have the strongest probative value.
-A document or message that has been signed with such a device is non-reputable, meaning the signatory cannot deny they are responsible for the creation of the signature.
+A document or message that has been signed with such a device is non-repudiable, meaning the signatory cannot deny they are responsible for the creation of the signature.

 Regulation (EU) No 910/2014 (eIDAS) evolved from Directive 1999/93/EC, the Electronic Signatures Directive.
 The intent of the directive was to make EU Member States responsible for creating legislation that would allow for the creation of the European Union’s electronic signing system.
 The eIDAS Regulation required all Member States to follow its specifications for electronic signatures by its effective date of 1 July 2016.